 “This program was created by a broad and diverse group of Cornellians that are committed to access and equity in the academy,” said Rocha Beardall.
 “This is a program that grew out of a desire to strengthen the diverse faculty pipeline and, as a result, is truly invested in building the kinds of opportunities that graduate students need to thrive on this beautiful campus.”

 The next call for applications for the NextGen Program is now open.
-To learn more about the program, visit the NextGen Professors Program page on the Graduate School website, or contact Graduate School Associate Dean for Inclusion and Student Engagement Sara Xayarath Hernández (email@example.com) or CIRTL at Cornell Executive Director Colleen McLinn (firstname.lastname@example.org).
+To learn more about the program, visit the NextGen Professors Program page on the Graduate School website, or contact Graduate School Associate Dean for Inclusion and Student Engagement Sara Xayarath Hernández (firstname.lastname@example.org) or Future Faculty and Academic Careers Executive Director Colleen McLinn (email@example.com).